jmaassen/ConstellationOnYarn/README.md

 - ant 1.7 or higher
 - Hadoop 2.5 or higher

-Note that Hadoop must be set up properly, i.e., the HADOOP_HOME environment variable must be set up.
+Note that Hadoop must be set up properly, i.e., the `$HADOOP_HOME` environment variable must be set up.
 In addition, make sure you use the Java version that is used to run Hadoop to compile this example.
 Using a different version may result in unsupported version exceptions.